-Edward Fan's practice focuses on the acquisition, enforcement and exploitation of intellectual property, and issues relating to technology transfers.
+Edward Fan is the practice group coordinator for the firm’s Intellectual Property Group.
+Edward’s practice focuses on the acquisition, enforcement and exploitation of intellectual property, and issues relating to technology transfers.
 In addition to advising on issues relating to patent procurement and portfolio management, Edward is also involved in negotiating and crafting intellectual property, software and other technology-related licenses and agreements.
 He regularly advises clients on the acquisition and exploitation of intellectual property portfolios in different industries.

 Edward is a registered patent agent in Canada and the United States, and a trademark agent in Canada.